protocollabs/maparo-std/time.md

 ## Exchanged Time Format

-If time is exchanged via JSON the format must be UTC and with a resulution of microseconds:
+If time is exchanged via JSON the format must be UTC.
+The time resultion should be in nanoseconds:

 ```
 2017-12-16T12:32:42.763987000